brigadecore/brigade/docs/content/topics/operators/deploy.md

 ```

 Don't forget to add your GitHub username under the `admins` list, so that you
 as the operator have full admin privileges upon first login to Brigade.

-Note:
-since these privileges are granted on first login, adding/revoking these
+Note: since these privileges are granted on first login, adding/revoking these
+permissions for users who have already logged in for the first time must be
-permissions must be done via the brig CLI directly rather than re-deploying
+done via the brig CLI directly rather than re-deploying with differing
-with differing configuration.
+configuration.

 Save the updated file and proceed to the next section.